Dennis-Shih/Requirements/Specification.md

 4. User selects option to restore the old version of the task.
 5. System saves the file using the contents of the version selected ('Save' use case).

 ## Primary Postconditions
 The file is saved under the version selected by the user

+**Use Case Name:** Organize tasks

+**Date:** 4/7/2021
+## Summary
+The actor wants to organize their tasks by either priority or deadline
+## Actors
+A person
+## Preconditions
+* The actor must be logged in
+* The actor must have an active task
+## Triggers
+The actor selects a button that allows the actor to sort their tasks
+## Primary Sequence
+1. System shows a list of the parameters it can sort by(currently priority or deadline)
+2. Actor selects a parameter
+## Primary Postconditions
+* The actor's tasks are shown in order of decending priority or deadline

 ## Non-functional Requirements